IvyChu/owstats/README.md

 ## Credits

-This scrilt is hitting the OWAPI at https://ow-api.com which is processing the data from the official OW website and converting it to JSON.
+This script is hitting the OWAPI at https://ow-api.com which is processing the data from the official OW website and converting it to JSON.

 ## Recent changes